SeanS-code/GAN/README.md

 # Generative Adversarial Network (GAN)

-Exploring the GAN achitecture on non-image data
+Exploring the GAN achitecture on non-image data and apply their generative properties to provide synthetic data to incomplete datsets

 ## Prerequisites